-- a.
-Develop and conduct public participation activities for RTSP and TIP updates, following the process documented in the adopted SKATS Public Participation Plan, as per 23 CFR §450.316. - b.
-Produce public participation materials for any major amendments to the RTSP or TIP, as necessary. - c.
-Identify innovative public outreach and engagement techniques, as appropriate, such as interactive-mapping tools, and social media as well as more traditional methods such as presentations to citizen groups, neighborhood associations, publication of brochures, and open houses. - d.
-Document PPP activities and use the PPP's Measures of Effectiveness (MOE) for public participation.
-The MOE table list tools, evaluation criteria, objectives, and methods to meet PPP objectives. - e.
-Use the MWVCOG website to post SKATS committee agendas and minutes, post updates of documents, and provide other SKATS-related information. - f.
-Assist in the update of the MWVCOG website to better inform the public and make information available. - g.
-Discuss with TAC and Policy Committee revisions for update of the SKATS Public Participation Plan in Spring 2021. - h.
-Do the necessary research to define a Travel Behavior and Barriers (or similar type survey) to gauge the public's opinion and preferences about transportation issues.
-Work on a contract with an outside firm to implement this survey. - i.
-Document informational materials, participation activities, media placements, internet postings, etc. will be documented and provided to ODOT in a SKATS Annual Accomplishment Report on Title VI and public participation activities for the year (delivered by October 2021).
+- a) Develop and conduct public participation activities for MTP and TIP updates or amendments, as needed, following the process documented in the adopted SKATS Public Participation Plan, as per 23 CFR §450.316. - b) Produce public participation materials for any major amendments to the MTP or TIP, as necessary. - c) Identify innovative public outreach and engagement techniques, as appropriate, such as interactive-mapping tools, the SKATS ArcHub site, and social media as well as more traditional methods such as presentations to citizen groups, neighborhood associations, publication of brochures, mailings, and open houses. - d) Document PPP activities and use the PPP's Measures of Effectiveness (MOE) for public participation.
+The MOE table lists tools, evaluation criteria, objectives, and methods to meet PPP objectives. - e) Use the MWVCOG website to post SKATS committee agendas and minutes, post updates of documents, and provide other SKATS-related information. - f) Assist in the update of the MWVCOG website to better inform the public and make information available. - g) Use the MWVCOG Facebook page for notifications and postings of activities. - h) PPP informational materials, participation activities, media placements, internet postings, etc., will be documented during the year and provided to ODOT in a SKATS Annual Accomplishment Report on Title VI and public participation activities for the year (delivered to ODOT by October 2023).